Bachelor of Arts

 Explore non-traditional learning opportunities

-Philosophy students are encouraged to participate in the diverse learning experiences offered at Coastal.
-Our students have had local and national internships, traveled to learn in study abroad programs, and participated in experiential learning courses.
+We encourage our philosophy students to participate in the diverse learning experiences offered at Coastal.
+Our students have had local, national, and international internships, traveled to learn in study abroad programs, and participated in experiential learning courses.
 Additionally, many philosophy courses can be taken online to provide students with flexibility in their academic careers.
-The philosophy department hosts talks by faculty from Coastal and from other universities, which enrich the intellectual experience for students.
+The department and the Jackson Family Center for Ethics and Values host talks by faculty from Coastal and from other universities, which enrich the intellectual experience for students.

 Get involved in leadership opportunities